 Pay down some of your credit card debt

-Part of your credit score calculation is based on your credit utilization, or how much of your available credit you use at any given time.
+Your credit utilization (how much of your available credit you use at any given time) factors into your credit score calculation.
 If you have one or more credit cards that are close to or at the limit, paying some of that debt down could help your credit scores.
+Lower utilization is generally better.
+The closer to 0% the better.

 Talk to the lender